 You may wish to use the download files when defining and referencing an XML catalog to redirect remote XML resources in your application to a local version of the resources.
-For more information about using XML catalogs, see "Using XML Catalogs" in Programming Advanced Features of WebLogic Web Services Using JAX-WS.
+For more information about using XML catalogs, see "Using XML Catalogs" in Oracle Fusion Middleware Programming Advanced Features of JAX-WS Web Services for Oracle WebLogic Server.